-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Tensas Parish Sheriff's office basic financial statements as a whole.
-The supplemental information schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the financial statements of the Tensas Parish Sheriff.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Tensas Parish Sheriff's office basic financial statements.
+The supplemental information schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the financial statements.

+The supplemental information schedules listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the information is fairly stated in all material respects, in relation to the basic financial statements as a whole.
+TENSAS PARISH SHERIFF St. Joseph, Louisiana Independent Auditor's Report, June 30, 2013